yonasBSD/nerdlog/docs/core_concepts.md

 ### Reading log files with sudo

-It is obviously a security risk, so think twice.
-Using `journalctl` might be a better option.
+Before we begin: it is obviously a security risk, so think twice.
+If your OS allows reading logs without `sudo`, e.g. by adding the user to the `adm` or `systemd-journal` groups, it might be a better option.

-On some systems like OpenSUSE, `/var/log/messages` is owned by `root:root`, so one has to either login as root, or use `sudo`.
+On some systems like OpenSUSE, `/var/log/messages` is owned by `root:root`, so if we want to use log files and not `journalctl`, one has to either login as root, or use `sudo`.

 If you want to use `sudo`, then first of all, make sure that the password is not required for your user, and then add `options: {"sudo": true}` to `/etc/logstreams.yaml` for the corresponding logstream, like this: